ashutoshvarma/RAI_UMA_Challenge/README.md

 # <pre>**# Overview**</pre>

-UMA is a fast, flexible and secure way to create synthetic assets on Ethereum.
+UMA is a fast, flexible, and secure way to create synthetic assets on Ethereum.
 UMA has defined a novel architecture that enables anyone to create a synth asset that can track virtually anything from stock markets in Iran to gas fees on Ethereum safely and securely.

-In this challenge I created a synth asset `RR-RAI-APR21` tracking RAI redemption rate.
+In this challenge, I created a synth asset `RR-RAI-APR21` tracking the RAI redemption rate.

-Also a DApp (fork of UMAProtocol/emp-tools) to interact with my EMP and manage/create their positions.
+Also, a DApp (a fork of UMAProtocol/emp-tools) to interact with my EMP and manage/create their positions.

 https://emp-tools-2391flb9z-ashutoshvarma.vercel.app/